trygve-lie/demos-html5-realtime/README.md

 Screencast: [http://www.youtube.com/watch?v=x2T4BJwPRnQ](http://www.youtube.com/watch?v=x2T4BJwPRnQ "Screen cast of the demo on YouTube")

-NOTE: This demo requires the Opera Mobile Android Lab Release which gains native access to orientation events.
+NOTE: This demo requires the Opera Mobile 12 for Android which gains native access to orientation events.
 WebSockets must be enabled as described above in this document.

 ### Demo IV - TV Remote:
 A remote / receiver demo where a remote (handheld) device with touch events control playback, volume and switching between